somasis/musl-wiki/alternatives.md

 - [freeglut] Replacement for glut.
 - [libutf] utf8 library (note that by using musl, UTF8 support is automatically enabled. no need to use any 3rd party library)
-- [gettext-tiny] gettext replacement.
-Provides a no-op implementation for libintl, and several no-op gettext utilities.
-Working msgfmt program.
+- [gettext-tiny] - gettext replacement.
+Provides an extra-compatible implementation of libintl for musl, or a no-op, along with several no-op gettext utilities, and a complete msgfmt implementation.
 - [gettext-stub] Provides a stub replacement for libintl.
 - [libdrpc] Port of RPC based on Android's libdrpc.
 Replaces parts of older glibc RPC functionality and/or libtirpc.